osvik/abrantes/README.md

 With GA4 and Looker studio you can create sophisticated visualisations of your experiment results.

+#### Matomo

+Abrantes works with Matomo.
+It’s not tested in a real world situation but it should work.
+Like with GA4 it also works using custom dimensions.
+You should test it with visit dimensions and action dimensions.

+#### Other

-In the future I might make it work also with Matomo and Plausible, instead of just Google Analytics 4, but for now I want to improve other aspects of Abrantes and document it a little better.
+In the future I might make it work also with Plausible and Hotjar

 ### Open source